NickCulbertson/AVAudioUnitSamplerToolbox/README.md

 # AVAudioUnitSamplerToolbox
-This is an example implementation of best practices for using AVAudioUnitSampler.
+This is an example implementation of using AVAudioUnitSampler with AVAudioEngine and Apple's built-in effects.
 The Controls and Keyboard are from AudioKit and the MIDI comes from MIDIKit.
 It doesn't use any third party libraries for the audio engine.
 Work in Progress. :D